drkstardragon/NMM/NMM Gameplay OPTIONS/NMM Gameplay OPTIONS readme.txt

 B) 1-NMMCore Instant Awake Sleeper
 This mod turns on hyper vigilance and arousal of 'sleeping' entities in POIs.
 This means they will wake up faster and possibly attack a player as larger groups at the same time.

+C) 1-NMMCore Less Ranged Damage
+This mod reduces ranged damage from hostiles and friendlies.
+This means that the base 35 damage is reduced to 20 but can be edited.

-C) 1-NMMCore No Fire
+D) 1-NMMCore No Fire
 This mod turns off all fire features for NMM.
 This means entities and selective ammo cannot burn wooden buildings, etc.

-D) 1-NMMCore No Fungus Fire
+E) 1-NMMCore No Fungus Fire
 This mod turns off the fire feature for the 3 Fungus entities.
 This means the acid vomit and globules cannot burn wooden buildings, etc.
 All other fire features will remain active, such as Fire Breathing Dragon attacks.